 When it comes to food, American consumers want it all.
 Particularly, they want the variety and savory flavors of restaurant fare without the hefty financial commitment typical when dining out.

 The solution has been to bring food spending back into the home after decades of doing the opposite by finding lower cost, delectable cuisine among the prepared and ready-to-eat foods available at local supermarkets, according to

-"Prepared Foods and Ready-to-Eat Foods at Retail: The New Competition to Foodservice"by market research publisherPackaged Facts
+"Prepared Foods and Ready-to-Eat Foods at Retail: The New Competition to Foodservice"by market research publisherPackaged Facts, New York, N.Y.

 The market study -- which includes data from Packaged Facts' February 2010 proprietary survey of 1,881 U.S. adult (18+) consumers -- reveals that about 50 percent of respondent restaurant goers say they are more likely to eat dinner at home compared to "three months ago."
 Further, 64 percent of adult consumers have purchased ready-to-eat/heat-and-eat food from a grocery store or supermarket in the last month.

 "With the recession has come a migration of foot traffic and food sales from restaurants into the home, and in the short-term we believe economic trends favor grocery retailers as consumers seek less expensive meal alternatives," says Don Montuori, publisher of Packaged Facts.
 "Sustaining this momentum will require food retailers to continue their transition toward offering higher quality ready-to-eat products.
 Otherwise customers will leave as quickly as they arrived."